The Southside Building, Birmingham

 Improving the streetscape.

-The original concrete façade of the tower had been reclad in 2010 but the ground and first floors remained undeveloped with a low overhanging canopy, a small dated office reception, and a mix of low quality shopfronts at street level.
+The original concrete façade of the tower had been reclad in 2010, but the ground and first floors remained undeveloped with a low overhanging canopy, a small, dated office reception, and a mix of low-quality shopfronts at street level.

 Refurbishment and repositioning

-Albany House was a prominent but underused 10 storey building in The Southside area of Birmingham.
-We were approached with the brief of re-positioning and rebranding the building to provide a mix of small turn-key offices for start-up businesses, and shared workspaces for Birmingham’s creative industries.
+Albany House was a prominent but underused 10-storey building in The Southside area of Birmingham.
+We were approached with the brief of repositioning and rebranding the building to provide a mix of small turn-key offices for start-up businesses, and shared workspaces for Birmingham’s creative industries.

-The brief included cat-A fit out of 20,000Sqt of office space, cat-B fit-out of a shared coworking lounge and meeting room, refurbishment of the common parts and a new reception and café at ground floor.
+The brief included cat-A fit-out of 20,000 sq ft of office space, cat-B fit-out of a shared coworking lounge and meeting room, refurbishment of the common parts, and a new reception and café on the ground floor.

 Light touch, high impact